Predictia/AQUA/docs/sphinx/source/tests.rst

     ./download_data_for_tests.sh

-This will download the data needed for the tests, and change machine name in the `config/congig.yaml` to `ci`.
+This will download the data needed for the tests, and change the machine name in the `config/config.yaml` to `ci`.
 Don't forget to change it back to your machine name after the tests are finished.

 Then, run the following command: